Cryptogram of Olivier Levasseur: The Fiery Cross of Goa

-Whilst the raid on Nossa Senhora is known to have indeed taken place, many details such as the specific artifacts aboard the ship and what took place afterwards are dubious.
-One such artifact was the golden Fiery Cross of Goa from the Se Cathedral, dedicated to Catherine of Alexandria, which has not been seen as of the 20th century and about which very little is known to be written.
+An artifact said to be on board the Nossa Senhora was the golden Fiery Cross of Goa, from the Se Cathedral.
 Goa is a state on the southwestern coast of India's Konkan region.
 It was a colony of Portugal from the 16th century until 1961, when it was annexed by India.
 The Cross itself was described as being as much as seven feet tall and covered with high-value gemstones such as emeralds, rubies and diamonds.
 Being made of gold, the Cross would have required multiple individuals to carry it.
-Despite the legend of the Cross existing now, it is not mentioned by name anywhere prior to La Roncière's 1934 novel, which itself does not even mention the Cross.
+Despite the legend of the Cross existing now, it is not mentioned by name anywhere prior to La Roncière's 1934 novel, which itself does not mention the Cross.

 Execution of Levasseur

-Nine years after the Nossa Senhora raid, in 1730, Levasseur was captured and transported to Réunion by Captain d'Hermitte of the naval vessel La Meduse (Note: Not to be confused with the French frigate of the same name that sank in 1816.) and then executed for his crimes.
+Nine years after the Nossa Senhora raid, in 1730, Levasseur was captured and transported to Reunion island by Captain d'Hermitte of the naval vessel La Meduse, (Note: Not to be confused with the French frigate of the same name that sank in 1816.) followed by execution for his crimes.
 However, the details surrounding what took place leading up to his execution vary by source.
 The most famous story of Levasseur's execution speaks of him throwing a piece of paper with a 17-line pigpen cipher written on it to the watching crowd.
-This message allegedly encrypted the location of his share of the treasure from the 1721 raid.
+This message is said to encrypt the location of his share of the treasure, stolen during the raid on the Nossa Senhora.
 As he threw it, Levasseur reportedly shouted "Mes trésors à qui saura comprendre".
-Some accounts say that the cryptogram paper was concealed within a necklace, though neither the necklace nor the original paper containing the cryptogram have ever been found.
+Some accounts say that the cryptogram paper was concealed within a necklace, though neither the necklace nor the original paper containing the cryptogram have ever been seen.